Give | Apply Now | Funding | Store

 Thinking about attending Joseph Business School – where you learn by doing, ultimately preparing you for kingdom entrepreneurship to create jobs, generate income and transform communities?

-The JBS 9-month nationally accredited online program provides amazing flexibility in allowing you receive all the benefits of our practical and biblical approach for how to start and run a business God’s way - without having to travel to our campus.
+JBS 4-month nationally accredited online program provides amazing flexibility in allowing you receive all the benefits of our practical and biblical approach for how to start and run a business God’s way - without having to travel to our campus.

 You’re committed to taking your business to the next level.
 An online program is the best fit for your busy schedule – the only question is which one?
 Part of picking the right entrepreneurial program is choosing criteria that matters most and comparing your options.
 If your criteria include: